 I’m not naturally drawn to dividend investing, because the businesses that have the highest ability to compound are generally reinvesting available cash into their own business.
 However, I still love to have dividend paying businesses in my portfolio because in a sense, it doesn’t matter quite so much what happens to their share prices.
 For a truly great dividend stock, you’d hope that you could just hold on and be paid back (with interest) by dividends alone, given enough time.

 One interesting dividend company is PTB Group (ASX: PTB) which is a terribly vanilla name, but I like to think of as Pacific Turbines.
 As stupid as it sounds I think they’d probably have a higher share price if they had a better name.
+At the time of writing, PTB Group shares last closed at $0.975.

 Either way, PTB Group has four business segments: